DNA-styx/SBPP-Windmill-Dashboard/README.md

 ### Known issues

-* Default theme admin pop-up will appear off screen on mobile.
-Best use desktop for complex admin functions.
-* If text does not display on any pages not themed, switch to the light theme to make it visable.
+* If text does not display on any pages not themed, switch to the light theme to make it visable and open an issue.

 See the [open issues](https://github.com/DNA-styx/sbpp-windmill-dashboard/issues) for a list of known issues and the todo list.